 PART 5 GENERAL MEETINGS

-An Annual General Meeting of the College must be held in accordance with the applicable requirements of the Corporations Act.
+An Annual General Meeting of the College must be held in accordance with the applicable requirements of the Governing Acts.
 The Annual General Meeting will commence when it is declared open by the Chair and will end when the Chair declares the meeting closed.